This brochure provides information for people considering, or affected by separation or divorce.

 Commonwealth Courts Portal

-Applications for divorce (and certain accompanying documents) can now be electronically filed through the Commonwealth Courts Portal (www.comcourts.gov.au).
+Applications for divorce (and certain accompanying documents) must be electronically filed through the Commonwealth Courts Portal www.comcourts.gov.au.

 Family consultants are psychologists or social workers who specialise in child and family issues after separation and divorce.

-Family consultants can help you and the Court in many ways.
-They can:
+Family consultants can help you and the Court in many ways, such as:

 - help you and the other party resolve your dispute

 - assist and advise the Court and give evidence about your case